0xarc-io/analytics-sdk/docs-site/docs/guides/transactions.md

 ```

 We call the custom event `DEPOSIT_ATTEMPED` to indicate that the user attempted to deposit funds.
 Again, we can name the custom event whatever we want, and add any metadata we want.
 The values above are for demonstration purposes.

 ---

-## Crafting the Transaction Hash

-If you want to track the transaction hash before the user has actually submitted the transaction, as we've done above, we can utilise the transaction hash via your frontend code by crafting an unsigned transaction.

-For example, via the [ethers library](https://docs.ethers.org/v5/api/utils/transactions/) or whichever library you're using.

-This is possible since the transaction hash is deterministic based on the input parameters (and not the signature), meaning it can be generated before signing.

----